devslopes/dwa-templates/coding-team-templates/coding-question.md

 - ❌ Bad: Empty (no answer)
 - ❌ Bad: No
-- ❌ Bad: Yes (single word with no context)
+- ✅ Not Bad: Yes (single word with no context)
-- ✅ Good: Yes.
+- ✅ Great: Yes.
 The W3C Web validator doesn't show me any errors when validating the document.

-#### Resources Consulted
+#### What Resources Have You Used Already?

-> [ Did you make a search through the old questions (posts) to find the same problem?
+> [ Did you search through past questions (posts) in the channel to find the same problem?
 (Provide links to the threads that are similar to your issue) ]

-If your answer is YES, Please provide the link to the threads you read through in your answer or the one that helps that touches your issue but might not include the answer to your problem or the answer didn't help to resolve the question.
+If your answer is YES, Please provide the link/links to the threads you read through in your answer or the one that helps that touches your issue but might not include the answer to your problem or the answer didn't help to resolve the question.

 If your answer to this question is NO you will be asked to search through the older posts.
 If the question you asked is being repeated it might be deleted by a mentor.